1Hive/token-request-app/docs/installation-guide.md

 aragon dao install $dao token-request.open.aragonpm.eth --app-init-args $tokens $vault ["'0x0000000000000000000000000000000000000000'"] --environment aragon:rinkeby
 ```

+If the installation was executed successfully, you should see in you terminal:
+`✔ Installed token-request.open.aragonpm.eth at: <token-request-address>`

 > Note: In this example we are setting Ether as the only accepted deposit asset.
 If you would like to add another ERC20 Token as offered asset, you can add it to the address list or replace the ether address in case you want to support only one accepted asset.

 The default setup of the democracy DAO is for a vote of the token holders to take place before actions are executed.
 Head over to the voting app and you will see a new vote.